-- 185. From 1236 a church or chapel is recorded in Cossall in the Parish of Wollaton for the first time7 and was in the possession of the de Mortein family and served by the Wollaton rector.
+- 185. From 1236 a church or chapel is recorded in Cossall in the Parish of Wollaton for the first time and was in the possession of the de Mortein family and served by the Wollaton rector.
 The Church at Cossall is dedicated to Saint Catherine a native of Alexandria, who was martyred in the early 4th Century at the hands of the emperor Maxentius for her Christian beliefs. - 186.
-The Church is Grade II listed, it is quite small and stands at a tight bend on the hilltop.
+The Church is Grade II\ listed, it is quite small and stands at a tight bend on the hilltop.
 The tower was built in the 13th Century and contains two bells, the spire was added later probably in the 14th Century.
 The original nave and chancel were built in the 13th Century with arcades built later.
 The south side was built in the 14th Century and contains a chantry chapel and the 15th Century font.
 Over the centuries the church suffered a gradual state of neglect and disrepair and over the years various repairs were carried out and there were alterations recorded in 1718.
 However, by the mid-19th Century, the church had again fallen into significant disrepair.
 In 1842-1843 the whole edifice except the tower and the spire was rebuilt and the north aisle added.
-It is recorded that the cost was borne by the incumbent vicar the Rev Francis Hewgill.52 - 187.
+It is recorded that the cost was borne by the incumbent vicar the Rev Francis Hewgill. - 187.
 The chancel arch and south arcade would appear to comprise medieval elements that survived the 19th Century reconstruction.
 Within an arched recess in the north wall of the sanctuary there is an alabaster slab inscribed with five shields, purportedly commemorating the Willoughby family best known for the Almshouses founded by George Willoughby in 1685.
 Under the altar in the chancel lies the Willoughby vault containing five lead and three stone coffins, one of which is George Willoughby's and another his wife, Elizabeth's. - 188.
 On the south side, the window is stained glass and depicts St Catherine.
-The east window in the nave is in memory of the Burrows family who lived at Church Cottage which is mentioned
+The east window in the nave is in memory of the Burrows family who lived at Church Cottage which is mentioned in D H Lawrence's book "The Rainbow".
+Much of the carving in the church was carried out by Alfred Burrows, Louie Burrows' father and other Parishioners.

-52 https://southwellchurches.nottingham.ac.uk/cossall/hhistory.php
+&lt;sup>52 https://southwellchurches.nottingham.ac.uk/cossall/hhistory.php